tasneemabd/-Augmented-Reality/README.md

 AR-test Project

 Table of Contents
 Introduction
 Features
 Installation
+Prerequisites
+Steps
 Usage
 Screenshots
 Technologies Used
 Contributing
-License
 Contact
 Introduction
 AR-test is a Unity project designed to demonstrate augmented reality capabilities for Android and iOS platforms.
-The project provides a foundation for developers to build their own AR applications without needing extensive knowledge of coding.
+This project provides a foundation for developers to build their own AR applications without needing extensive knowledge of coding.

 Features
-Cross-Platform Support: Works on both Android and iOS devices.
+Cross-Platform Support: Works seamlessly on both Android and iOS devices.
 User-Friendly Interface: Easy to navigate and use.
 No Coding Required: Build AR apps without writing code.
 Real-Time Tracking: Efficient tracking and rendering of AR objects.